 The bicep – one of the most desired muscles in the entire body.
 It is considered a “trophy” muscle by many, and totally necessary by all.
 So knowing an effective bicep stretch is important to any well-rounded stretching routine.

 When most beginners start training, one of the first thoughts that comes to mind is, “How can I grow my biceps?”
-Just as important to people of all ages, is how to stretch biceps.
+Just as important to people of all ages, is also how to stretch biceps.

-Today, we’ll go over everything there is to know about the bicep – its anatomy, functions, location, and what benefits bicep stretches offer as part of a complete fitness routine.
+We’ll cover everything there is to know about the bicep – its anatomy, functions, location, and what benefits bicep stretches offer as part of a complete fitness routine.

 Ready?
 Let’s jump right in.

 The biceps brachii is a muscle located on the front side of the upper arm.
 It has two heads – the long outer and short inner.
 Both heads of the bicep originate on the scapula and insert into the radius (forearm) bone.